INK WITHOUT FEAR: Discover the Art of Bringing Your Drawings to Life

 When inking, you’ll notice differences from your pencil drawing.
 This is normal and desirable!
 Don’t get frustrated; celebrate these differences as part of the creative process.
 Ink has its own language, its own way of expressing volume, texture, and emotion.
 Embrace it and discover how to take your illustrations to the next level by clicking here.

 Your main tools will be the pen and brush.
 Each has its own characteristics and expressive potential.
-Experiment with them, find the most comfortable way to manipulate them.
+Experiment with them, find the most comfortable way to handle them.
 Comfort in handling your tools will translate into more confident and expressive lines.

 Observe how the pencil provides the skeleton of the page, but inking gives it life and its own character.
 The lines, tones, texture… everything changes and is enriched in the inking process.
 This is the moment to let your creativity flow and give your work a unique personality.